Teapot Lamps

 It’s a lot like making glass totems.
 Another project where gail stacks bits and pieces.
 I’m telling you, I must not have played with enough blocks as a child.

 Do you see the mason jar lid?
 I thought I might need to use that for the top to get a tight fit.
 It was not needed.
+The lamp is not wired yet.

 This is project #2, the blue lamp.
 You can see the Dap Silicone Sealant I used to “glue” this one together.
 I used Silicone in a caulk gun on the glass totems.
-But for this project, I was looking for something easier and simple.
+But for this project, I was looking for something easier and simpler.
 I bought mine at Home Depot.

 I really like how we put the one cup upside down on the other, don’t you?

-Here they are side, by side.
+Here they are side by side.

-How to wire a teacup or teapot lamp
+How to Wire a Teacup or Teapot Lamp

-Okay, in this picture I’m going to show you my “oops”.
-As I was drilling the pieces, I accidentally drilled a side hole in the large plate thinking it was going on the bottom.
+Okay, in this picture, I’m going to show you my “oops”.
+As I was drilling the pieces, I accidentally drilled a side hole in the large plate, thinking it was going on the bottom.
 I had forgotten that we had decided to put this small bowl as the base.
 I glued it so that this hole will be toward the back of the lamp.
-In all honesty, the blue plate is rather “busy” so hopefully it won’t be noticed.
+In all honesty, the blue plate is rather “busy,” so hopefully it won’t be noticed.

 Love unique lamps?
 Check out my repurposed coffee pot lamp and other repurposed light ideas , plus repurposed glassware project ideas